Rickaym/web-notion/README.md

 3. When an endpoint is called, the page content is fetched from the list of pages and rendered into the specified layout using handlebars
 4. The rendered HTML is dispatched

-*Note: Static hosting is achieved by running through these steps once and storing them for later use*
+*Note: Static hosting is achieved by running through these steps only once and storing them for later use*

 This process enables us to render the decorated markdown content from Notion straight whilst still hvaing it in a custom layout.

-### Custom Layouts

-There are two main layouts web-notion uses to generate HTML pages.

-1. `views/index.hbs` - for generating the root page of the website
-2. `views/page.hbs` - for non-index and nested pages

-You can edit these layouts to customize the website.

 ### Handlebars